domesticatedviking/skinnydip/README.md

 beep_on_temp      | Play a tone when a toolchange temperature setting has been applied (for debug purposes)  | off (off/on)|

 ## Goals:
 This method is highly effective for removing fine strings of filament, but my hope is that this script will only be needed for a short time.
 My ultimate goal is to integrate these features into Slic3r/PrusaSlicer, for both ease of use and accuracy of output.
-I have taken up this project myself and am getting close to an alpha build being ready for those who are able to compile PrusaSlicer from source - hopefully the MMU2 community can persuade Prusa to officially adopt it so that more of you will be able to make use of it.